zzunebye/obsidian-google-liked-video/README.md

 To use this plugin, you need to set up a project in Google Cloud Console and enable the YouTube Data API v3.
 Follow the steps below to set it up:

+1. **Download the Plugin**: Go to the Obsidian community plugins page and search for "Geulo".
+2. **Enable the Plugin**: In Obsidian, navigate to Settings > Community plugins and toggle the Geulo plugin on.
+3. **Set Up API Credentials**: Follow the steps in the "Setting up Google Cloud Console and YouTube Data API v3" section to obtain your credentials.

 ### Setting up Google Cloud Console and YouTube Data API v3

 To use this plugin, you need to set up a project in Google Cloud Console and enable the YouTube Data API v3.
 Follow the steps below to set it up: